Guanyu-Lin/Guanyu-Lin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at Carnegie Mellon University.
-Before that, I received the B.E. and M.E. from Shenzhen University and Tsinghua University, respectively, in 2020 and 2023.
+Hi, I am from Carnegie Mellon University.
+Before that, I graduated from Tsinghua University.
 I have broad research interests in data mining and machine learning, especially their large-scale applications.
 Specifically, I am interested in developing more advanced machine learning and deep learning methods for information retrieval and large-scale distributed systems, from optimization and architecture perspectives.
-The methods I used to develop enable information retrieval systems to provide more personalized service for users.
+The methods I used to develop enable information retrieval systems to provide personalized service for over 60,000,000 users.
 I serve as the PC member for AAAI.
 I used to participate in ACM-ICPC, which is a distant memory now.

 Research Interests
 ---
-* Machine Learning, Deep Learning, Federated Learning, Information Retrieval
+* Machine Learning, Data Mining, Information Retrieval, and Language Models.

 Selected Publications
 ---